freefiona85/testForFullStack/README.md

 ### What stack should you use?

 1. For backend, we expect you to use nodejs or expressjs that supports RESTful API.
 2. For frontend, we expect you to use ReactJS.
-Use whatever framework you are comfortable with, or don't use any at all.
+Use whatever framework you are comfortable with **within ReactJS Scope**, or don't use any at all (use ReactJS vanilla without CRA, for example).
    It's all depend on your preferences, really!
 3. Use any type of unit testing you are comfortable with.
 4. Use Material-UI or Bootstrap to enhance the display of the app.